Consenting Relationships, University of Kansas Policy on

-If an employee's supervisor attempts to initiate a personal relationship, the employee may feel that his or her options are similarly limited.
+If an employee's supervisor attempts to initiate a personal relationship, the employee may feel that the employee's options are similarly limited.
 As a result, the degree of informed consent that exists within such a relationship is difficult to establish.
 Should a charge of sexual harassment follow, a claim of mutual consent may be difficult to sustain.

 - Commonly accepted standards of professional behavior and ethics require that faculty members not hold evaluative power over any student with whom they have a romantic or sexual relationship.
 Thus, faculty members should not initiate or accept such a relationship with a student over whom they have an evaluative role.
 Should such a relationship exist between a faculty member and a student, the faculty member shall not evaluate the student's work.
-Failure to do so will be a violation of Article V, Section 5 of the Faculty Code of Conduct.
+Failure to do so will be a violation of Article IV, Section 5.g. of the Faculty Code of Rights, Responsibilities, and Conduct.

 Similar proscription applies to administrators and supervisors in their relationships with students and employees over whom they have an evaluative role.
 A supervisor who is in a romantic or sexual relationship with another individual where an evaluative responsibility must be removed from personnel decisions concerning that individual, such as appointment, retention, promotion, discipline, tenure, or salary.
 Failure to do so will be a conflict of interest.

 If a romantic or sexual relationship exists between a faculty member and a student over whom the faculty member has an evaluative role, the faculty member shall not evaluate the student's work.
 This obligation continues even after the relationship has ended.
-Failure to do so will be a violation of Article V, Section 5 of the Faculty Code of Conduct and the faculty member may be subject to one of the sanctions listed in Article VI of the Faculty Code of Conduct (warning, restitution, recommendation of censure, recommendation of suspension, recommendation of dismissal).
+Failure to do so will be a violation of Article IV, Section 5.g of the Faculty Code of Rights, Responsibilities, and Conduct and the faculty member may be subject to one of the sanctions listed in Article VI of the Faculty Code of Rights, Responsibilities, and Conduct (warning, restitution, recommendation of censure, recommendation of suspension, recommendation of dismissal).

 Similar proscription applies to administrators and supervisors in their relationships with students and employees over whom they have an evaluative role.
 A supervisor who is in a romantic or sexual relationship with another individual over where an evaluative responsibility exists must be removed from personnel decisions concerning that individual, such as appointment, retention, promotion, discipline, tenure, or salary.
 Failure to do so will be a conflict of interest and will be subject to disciplinary action for violation of University policy, up to and including dismissal.